Moss fairy gardens and miniature landscapes

 Building the scene

-Lay a thin base of free-draining substrate, then press in your moss as the ground layer, butting pieces together and using cushions for high ground and carpets for the flats.
-Add the features, a pebble path, a piece of bark, a small ornament or fairy door, before the moss knits in, so it settles around them naturally.
+Lay a thin base of free-draining substrate, then press in your moss as the ground layer, butting the pieces together and using cushions for high ground and carpets for the flats.
+Add the features, a pebble path, a piece of bark, a small ornament or a fairy door, before the moss knits in, so it settles around them naturally.
 Keep the planting sparse and let the moss carry the composition; an overcrowded scene loses the calm that makes these little worlds appealing.

 Keeping it alive